Let's stay in touch! Sign up for our email list and never miss a new release.

 2. Use the delicates function, and put your garment in a mesh delicates bag before dropping it in the machine.

-4. You can usually safely dry cotton garments on the lowest heat setting available in your dryer.
+4. You can usually safely dry cotton and linen garments on the lowest heat setting available in your dryer.
 The higher the heat you use, the worse of a beating you're giving your clothing.
 (Kind of like with hair.)
 Low/no heat is ideal.

 Dry Cleaning

 2. Most of the Dry Clean Only garments that aren't hand-washable are things that probably don't need a total wash anyway, such as coats and suiting.
-Try spot-cleaning them with our DIY garment freshener spray mentioned above.
+Try spot-cleaning them with the DIY garment freshener spray mentioned above.

 COMING SOON